bernardopg/SwayNotificationCenter/README.md

 Scripting rules and logic:

-. <b>Only one</b> script can be fired per notification
+- **Only one** script can be fired per notification
-.
-Each script requires `exec` and at least one of the other properties .
-All listed properties must match the notification for the script to be ran .
-If any of the properties doesn't match, the script will be skipped .
-If a notification doesn't include one of the properties, that property will be skipped
+- Each script requires `exec` and at least one of the other properties
+- All listed properties must match the notification for the script to be ran
+- If any of the properties doesn't match, the script will be skipped
+- If a notification doesn't include one of the properties, that property will be skipped
-· If a script has `run-on` set to `action`, the script will only run when an action is taken on the notification
+- If a script has `run-on` set to `action`, the script will only run when an action is taken on the notification

 More information can be found in the `swaync(5)` man page